Leadwerks/Documentation/2ddrawing.md

 end
 ```

 We can use the [Angle](Angle.md) command to convert a 2D coordinate into a rotation.
-Here we are taking the mouse position, subtracting the center of the screen, and then converting the resulting coordinate into an angle.
-When we move the mouse, the spaceship will turn to face it.

 ```lua
 --Get the displays